VivekDhanwada/nsw-opal-sql-analysis/01-nem-emissions-bidding/README.md

 ## Limitations

 - The project compares selected 2019 and 2025 dispatch periods, so findings should be interpreted within the scope of the available data.
-- The final report was produced collaboratively, so individual contribution is stated separately above.
 - The analysis is descriptive and does not claim causal attribution for market behaviour changes.